mike-lischke/antlr4-graps/README.md

 * full semantic checks and reports by code generation (e.g. left-recursive rule detection etc.)
 * built-in interpreters for parse runs without the need to compile the generated parser (not yet finished)
 * ATN graph (nodes and links describing the ATN structure for a given rule)
+* Sentence generation (random or all-path generation of sentences that are valid for a given grammar), mostly used for testing and grammar review.

 ## Usage